 - They feel powerless, out of control, manipulated, and forever trapped.

-- They become overtly passive, compliant, or aggressive.
+- They become overly passive, compliant, aggressive, or show passive-aggressive behavior.

 - They avoid eye contact.